seikonfertrad/seikonfertrad.github.io/_pages/about.md

 ---
 permalink: /
 title: "About"
-excerpt: "Just another boundedly rational information processing unit"
+excerpt: "A boundedly rational information processing unit"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This website exists to increasingly collect my~~self~~.
+Here, I want to increasingly collect all aspects of my~~self~~.

-I care a lot about us humans getting our act together.
-If humanity plays its cards right, the universe could soon be buzzing with unfathomably rich experience(s).
+I am excited about humanity getting its act together.
+If we play our cards right, the universe might be buzzing with unfathomably rich experience in the not-so-distant future.

+Civilization has come quite far in very little time.
+I believe the future will probably be wonderful.
+So let's make that even more probable.

+**How did I end up here?**
-I was quite ~~carefree~~a jerk until my last year of high school, when I went vegan for the wrong reasons.
-Looking for how to eat healthily landed me in various animal advocacy groups.
-Confronted with the everyday horrors people there shared, it dawned on me that I deeply care about life across species, space, and time.
-And about leveraging my privilege.
+In my last year of high school, my nose for naïve moral superiority and social differentiation, paired with the desire to eat healthier, made me go vegan.
+Investigating animal sentience, it dawned on me that I could leverage my privilege better than playing social status games.
 Seeking friends with shared motivations, I encountered [effective altruism (EA)](https://en.wikipedia.org/wiki/Effective_altruism) in late 2013.
 Many rabbit holes later, I decided to dedicate my career to future generations.

-Despite my current priority to mitigate looming existential risks, I am extremely excited about our civilization.
-We've come quite far in very little time.
-The future will probably be wonderful.
-So let's make that even more probable.
+**What am I up to?**
 As of 2021, I'm working to [improve international risk governance](https://simoninstitute.ch/).

 From 2016 to 2020, I focused on building up the [Swiss EA ecosystem](https://effectivealtruism.ch/) and understanding my own path.